amelhassan-msft/TokenStoreExtension/samples/using-binding-reference.md

         "Identity_provider": "aad"
     }
 ```
-- In your index.js main function, reference the binding by its "name"to access its output
+- In your index.js main function, reference the binding by its "name" to access its output
 - Deploy your code to the Azure Portal

 Trouble shooting
 - Some helpful command line prompts:
-	○ dotnet restore
+    - dotnet restore
         - Restores dependencies and tools of a project
-	○ dotnet build
+    - dotnet build
         - Builds a .net core application

 ## C# Azure Function Instructions
 - Use Visual Studios to create a local Azure Functions template project
 - To be able to use the TokenStoreBinding complete one of the following
-    1. In Visual Studios navigate to "Manage NuGet" packages and search for and install the "Amel.TokenStoreBinding.Net" package
+    - In Visual Studios navigate to "Manage NuGet" packages and search for and install the "Amel.TokenStoreBinding.Net" package
-    2. Clone this GitHub repo and build the TokenStoreBinding project (under binding-library) using Visual Studios.
+    - Clone this GitHub repo and build the TokenStoreBinding project (under binding-library) using Visual Studios.
 Add the dll of this built project to your Azure Function Visual Studios Project.
 - Deploy your function to the Azure Portal

 ## General Settings